If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 2. Windshield Scraper and Brush

-In all winter weather conditions, you’ll have to remove a lot of snow and ice from your vehicle’s roof and windshield.
+In winter, you’ll need a tool to remove snow and ice from your vehicle’s roof and windshield.

 A good, heavy-duty scraper and brush with a long handle will save you a lot of time and effort.